-For the first time, fundamental human rights were universally protected.
-While almost everyone seems to know about basic Human Rights, few people actually realize the full impact of its thirty articles.
-These Rights set the foundation for freedom, justice, and peace in the world and have been translated in over 500 languages.
+For the first time, fundamental human rights were universally defined.
+While almost everyone seems to know about basic human rights, few people truly realize the full scope of its thirty articles.
+These rights set the foundation for freedom, justice, and peace in the world and have been translated into over 500 languages.*

 The artists Sara.H and DeLaPerouze will transpose the rights into sculptures, and strive to create in a way that enhances touching - making them accessible to everyone, including the visually impaired.
 A text panel in English and in Braille will accompany each sculpture.

 The park will be free and available to everyone.
 While most art pieces are usually marked “do not touch”, these sculptures will encourage people to use their fingers and explore the gentle forms of the bronze.

 This project is also aligned with the requirements of the UN Convention on the Rights of Persons with Disabilities ''In Touch with Art 2010'', by providing access to cultural property in accessible formats.